 Jefferson Finis Davis died in New Orleans, Louisiana on December 6, 1889.
 The year before his death the former President of the Confederate States of America beseeched the young men of Mississippi to “lay aside all rancor, all bitter sectional feeling, and to make your places in the ranks of those who will bring about a consummation devoutly to be wished—a reunited country.”

 Bertram Hayes-Davis discusses the life of his great-great grandfather , Jefferson Davis.
-This video is part of the Civil War Trust's In4 video series, which presents short videos on basic Civil War topics.
+This video is part of the American Battlefield Trust's In4 video series, which presents short videos on basic Civil War topics.